ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modifiers.md

 Next, we'll add the following to `addon.setup.php`

     'modifiers' => array(
         'hacker'
     ),

-And now, let's call it in template.
+And now, let's call it in a template.

     {exp:channel:entries entry_id="1"}
         <div class="title">